 Don’t get me wrong - sourcebooks are great.
 Campaign settings are great.
 The most obvious benefit is they present large chunks of adventure-related stuff (NPCs, maps, locations, groups, ideas for adventures, monsters etc) that save the DM a lot of time and effort in preparing for a game session.
 Creating a world from scratch is a lot of time and effort.
 It can be done - see my earlier incarnation of this blog, from 2011 to 2013 when I was detailing my homebrew world Kaelaross.
 But borrowing someone else's usually works just as well.

 There is a secondary benefit at least with some books, namely that they are fun to read in and of themselves.
 Many of the ideas need not be immediately applicable to your game table.
 I’m sure that a lot of RPG sourcebooks are bought because of this.
 This can also apply to homebrew worlds where a DM can easily get carried away with adding details, background and history without worrying whether it is relevant to the adventures they are running.
 This is absolutely fine, and for some would-be DMs, especially those who have trouble getting an acutal gaming group together, it is the main form their interest in D&D manifests.
 I have spent years in this “perpetual preparation” mode, or world-building for the fun of it.
 This is fine as long as there is an awareness that this is really just personal entertainment, and unlikely to become a major RPG product on Drivethru RPG.
+As it is, some of my previous perpetual preparation has actually been posted on this blog, which is better than being binned.

 In developing Mystara I still generally use the published books as the starting point, particularly the gazetteers, and if I have not described how I have changed or added to a particular realm (I have not really tackled Alfheim, Glantri, the Five Shires, Atruaghin Clans or the Northern Reaches), you can generally assume the gazetteer for it is still the default.
 And for a lot of the places I have focused on (Ylaruam, Karameikos, Darokin etc) most of the material in the gazetteers is still true - I have added to it rather than overwritten it.